-Certain grades (historically, Grades 5 - 8) participate in Extended Field Trips (EFT), involving one or more nights away from the school.
+Specific grades (historically, Grades 5 - 8) participate in Extended Field Trips (EFT), involving one or more nights away from the school.
 These trips are designed to integrate with grade-level curriculum and provide valuable growth experiences outside of the confines of the classroom.
-To optimize the administration of these trips, the following timeline is to be followed by Teachers and Parents for field trip planning (for certain trips happening earlier in the school year, dates may be pushed back):
+To optimize the administration of these trips, the following timeline is to be followed by teachers and parents for field trip planning (for specific trips happening earlier in the school year, dates may be pushed back):

-- •July/August Teachers make trip plans contact vendors, set dates, submit budget to PSA Treasurer, and complete vetting process on all vendors. - •By the End of August Teacher\' plans must be finalized, and preliminary information should be ready to share with parents. - •By September 30 RSVP Forms due - -By November 30 Chaperone Commitments needed - Before Departure Appeals for denial of trip privileges for disciplinary reasons must have been made - •30-Days Before Departure Parents must have completed all necessary paperwork - •10 Days Before Departure Lead Teacher meets with Principal, turns in attendance rosters & chaperone lists, contact sheet with phone numbers, lesson plans/sub schedule for non-participants
+- July/August: Teachers make trip plans, contact vendors, set dates, submit budget to PSA Treasurer, and complete the vetting process on all vendors. - By the End of August Teachers' plans must be finalized, and preliminary information should be ready to share with parents. - By September 30 RSVP Forms are due - By November 30 Chaperone Commitments needed - Before Departure Appeals for denial of trip privileges for disciplinary reasons must have been made - 30-Days Before Departure Parents must have completed all necessary paperwork - 10 Days Before Departure Lead Teacher meets with Principal, turns in attendance rosters & chaperone lists, contact sheet with phone numbers, lesson plans/sub schedule for non-participants